Don Sutton: Early life

 Sutton was born in Clio, Alabama, a small town in Barbour County, on April 2, 1945, the same day as future Dodger teammate Reggie Smith.
 He was born to sharecroppers at the end of World War II, in a tarpaper shack.
 At the time Sutton was born, his father was 18 and his mother was 15.
 Sutton's father, Howard, gave him the strong work ethic which he carried throughout his career.
 His father tried logging and construction work, and in looking for work, moved the family to Molino, Florida, just north of Pensacola.
 Sutton and his family were Evangelical Christians.

 Sutton attended J. M. Tate High School where he played baseball, basketball, and football.
 He led his baseball team to the small-school state finals two years in row, winning his junior year, 1962, and losing 2–1 in his senior year, and was named all-county, all-conference, and all-state for both of those seasons.
 He graduated in 1963 and was voted "Most Likely to Succeed".
 He wanted to attend the University of Florida, but coach Dave Fuller was not interested.
-He attended Gulf Coast Community College, Panama City for one year, and then Whittier College.
+He attended Gulf Coast Community College for one year, and then Whittier College.
 After a good summer league, he was signed by the Dodgers.